Ark-commits/Azure-zero-to-hero/Day-03/01-basics.md

 managing resources in industry- resource grouping can be done using project name/project name-env. eg- prod/dev/qa. as per azure accounts

+resource and resource group have 1:1 mapping. on resouce can go to a single RG only.

 ### Key Points about Resource Groups:

 - **Lifecycle Management:** Resources within a group can be managed collectively, making it easy to handle deployments, updates, and deletions.